RelevanceAI/relevanceai/README.md

 Then run testing using:

-Make sure to set your test credentials!
+> Don't forget to set your test credentials!

 ```{bash}
 export TEST_PROJECT = xxx